Samsung Galaxy M52 5G: Hardware

 Samsung Galaxy M52 5G is powered by Qualcomm Snapdragon 778G 5G system-on-chip with 6 nm process, an integrated 5G modem, an octa-core CPU consisting of a high performance cluster with 4x 2.4 GHz Kryo 670 Gold cores and a power efficiency cluster with 4x 1.8 GHz Kryo 670 Silver cores, and an Adreno 642L GPU.
-It has a 6.7 inch (172 mm) Super AMOLED Plus display with 1080x2400 pixels resolution, 20:9 aspect ratio, ~393 ppi pixel density, 120 Hz refresh rate and 16M colors.
+It has a 6.7-inch (172 mm) Super AMOLED Plus display with 1080×2400 pixels resolution, 20:9 aspect ratio, ~393 ppi pixel density, 120 Hz refresh rate and 16M colors.
 It features a triple camera setup at the rear with a 64 MP main camera with f/1.8 aperture, a 12 MP wide-angle camera with f/2.2 aperture and 123° field-of-view, and a 5 MP macro camera with f/2.4 aperture.
 There is a 32 MP front-facing camera with f/2.2 aperture located in the circular punch hole of the display.
 It supports 4K video recording from the main camera and the front facing camera.
 It has a 5000 mAh non-removable battery with 25W fast charging support.
-However, there isn't a 25W charger in the box and it needs to be bought separately.
+However, there isn't a 25W charger in the box, and it needs to be bought separately.
 It comes with 6/8 GB RAM and 128 GB internal storage and supports memory expansion via the hybrid SIM/microSD card slot up to 1 TB.
 It supports 11 5G bands.
 Unlike most of the phones in the Galaxy M series, Galaxy M52 5G doesn't have a headphone jack.

 Software

 Samsung Galaxy M52 5G is shipped with Android 11 and Samsung's proprietary user interface One UI 3.1.
 It comes with Knox Security Suite and AltZMode.
-The camera application includes the Single Take mode that enables users to take photo and record video from all of the supported camera simultaneously.
+The camera application includes the Single Take mode that enables users to take photo and record video from all the supported camera simultaneously.
 The software will be updated quarterly.